lilyprism/Python-Ready-Docker/README.md

 # DjangoReady
 Django Ready Python Docker Images

 Serves as helper to deploy multiple django apps without creating a dockerfile for each one<br>

+### Uses Python 3.9
 Git repo must have a start.sh file at the root of the repo that is executed after setup is complete.

 includes pipenv
 GDAL only on -GDAL tagged versions